IETF-Hackathon/pq-ech/README.md

 # IETF118-PQ-ECH
-Material for the IETF 118 poject Post-quantum Encrypted Client Hello (PQ-ECH).
+Material for the IETF 118 project Post-quantum Encrypted Client Hello (PQ-ECH).
 Find more information in the [documentation](documentation/) folder.

+For a jumpstart on what to do in the Hackathon see the [roadmap](documentation/roadmap.md).

 ## Vagrant